 Before we can tackle the development of an online course, we must first gain an understanding of online learners and the online learning environment.

-Overall postsecondary enrollments decreased from 2016-2020, according to the National Student Clearinghouse Research Center’s report, Spring 2020 Current Term Enrollment Estimates.
+Overall postsecondary enrollments decreased from 2016-2020, according to the National Student Clearinghouse Research Center’s report (for further reading see Spring 2020 Current Term Enrollment Estimates).

 At UNC Greensboro, the trend of rising online student enrollment is also evident.
 The report UNCG Enrollment in Face-to-Face and Online Courses shows year-over-year as the percentage of face-to-face students diminishes as the percentage of online only students and students taking both online and face-to-face courses rises.
 From Fall 2013 to Fall 2018, students who took all their classes online increased by 85%, and students who took some classes online increased by 38%, according to the Office of Institutional Research’s report.

 As of Spring 2020, there are 2,777 online students enrolled at UNC Greensboro.
 Please take a moment to view the breakdown by full/part-time students, residential vs. out of state, undergraduate vs. graduate, gender, ethnicity, school, and enrollment status by viewing the Online Student Enrollment report from the Office of Institutional Research.
 By clicking the third tab, “Online Enrollment Trend Summary,” you can observe the annual increase in percentage of undergraduate and graduate online students from Spring 2013 to Spring 2020.